 Also, MMI has a limited number of violins to lend students with need.
 Please email email@example.com for more information.

 A: Yes, our youngest campers (pre-K and K) can participate in our MMI Mini-Camp.
-MMI Mini-Camp begins at 8:30am each day and ends at 11:30am.
 Mini-Campers go between the same four classrooms, with a variety of activities during the morning.
-Fueled by their natural curiosity, they will be introduced to violin, keyboard, and rhythms, and explore music through song, drumming, movement, and foreign language.
+Fueled by their natural curiosity, they will be introduced to violin, keyboard, and rhythms, and explore music through song, drumming, and movement.
 Mini-campers will discover the joy in music and gain experience in the fundamentals.They are welcome to attend recitals at 11:40am each day, but we request that a parent accompanies them at the recital.

-A: MMI’s three orchestras, the Robin, Mozart, and Chamber Orchestras, engage every student from the non-music reader to advanced student.
+A: MMI’s three orchestras, the Robin, Mozart, and Chamber Orchestras, engage every string student from the non-music reader to advanced student.
 It is necessary to read notes for all but the Robin Orchestra.
 All string students will participate in an orchestra at their level during the institute.
-We make every effort to place each student in the orchestra most suitable to his or her age and level of ability.
 Playing as part of an ensemble of this sort provides valuable experience for new musicians as well as those who have been playing for longer.